Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/README.md

 More Case Study Ideas for the Music and Sound Players, see Minim (https://code.compartmental.net/minim/)

 ### Any Course: introducing Processing.org PDE, variables, print | println, and character escapes
+- Purpose: evaluate the contents of variables at different lines of execution
+- Illustrate NULL, different values, need for CASTING, and Garbage Collection
+- Mathematics: scaled dimesion (variable), no code can be copied into different programs and easily changed

 Use Static Programming to build required 2D Images for Music Buttons
 - **KeyBoard Shortcuts ONLY:** with console only